MicrosoftDocs/memdocs/memdocs/intune/configuration/tutorial-walkthrough-administrative-templates.md

 You created an administrative template in Intune.
 In this template, we looked at some ADMX settings, and looked at the same ADMX settings in Group Policy Management.

-## Add settings to the Students admin template
+## Add settings to the Students admin template - START HERE

 In this template, we configure some Internet Explorer settings to lock down devices shared by multiple students.